What is Treasury Stock Method?

 - “Out-of-the-Money” Options ➝ Strike Price > Current Share Price

-The reason being that the denominator (the share count) has increased whereas its numerator (net income) remains constant.
+The reason is that the denominator (the share count) has increased, whereas its numerator (net income) remains constant.

 In the subsequent step, the TSM assumes the entirety of the proceeds from the exercising of those dilutive options goes towards repurchasing stock at the current market share price.
 The assumption here is that the company would repurchase its shares in the open market in an effort to reduce the net dilutive impact.

 Insider’s Tip: Exercisable vs Outstanding Options